alfin3/TraceDistML/README.md

 ## tracedistml/tracing-ml

-An example of OpenTracing instrumentation to measure latencies of model construction with a LightStep tracer:
+An example of OpenTracing instrumentation for measuring latencies of model construction with a LightStep tracer:

 ![latencies_explorer](https://github.com/alfin3/tracedistml/blob/master/images/latencies_explorer.jpg)